flashcode/impostman/README.md

   (...))
 ```

 Function called at the end.
+It can be used to enable a major or minor mode.

 ## Known limitations